What is volunteering?

 Ealing Volunteer Centre recognises the important contribution made by volunteers by awarding 100 Hour Certificates of Volunteering Achievement to volunteers within the borough.

 If you have completed 100 hours of voluntary service in Ealing within the past 12 months and would like to apply for a '100 hour' Certificate of Volunteering Achievement please complete this form, ask your supervisor to sign it, and return it to us.
 You can apply at any time.
 Certificates are prepared on the last Friday of every month and will be posted to you.

-Ealing Volunteer Centre is helping to pilot a not-for-profit volunteer recognition scheme in Ealing called ValueYou.
+Ealing Volunteer Centre partners a not-for-profit volunteer recognition scheme called ValueYou.
 This scheme works with businesses in the borough to secure discounts and gift vouchers for charity volunteers.
 A whole range of businesses are taking part, including cafes, restaurants, bakers, florists, butchers and fishmongers.
 Gifts include lunch, tea and cake for two, flowers, book tokens, beauty treatments and much more.
 The 100 hour certificate is used as the basis for eligibility for the scheme.
-To find out more you can email email@example.com or visit their website.
+To find out more you can email firstname.lastname@example.org or visit their website.